PRC softball defeats George County in close game - Picayune Item

 With runners at second and third and the game tied, freshman Baylee DeVore stepped up to the plate and hit a walk off, line drive single to seal the win for PRC.

-Madison Smith pitched 3 1/3 innings with three strikeouts before Jazmin Roberston came on as relief and pitched the final 3 2/3 innings while striking out seven.
+Madison Smith pitched 3 1/3 innings with three strikeouts before Jazmin Roberston came on in relief and pitched the final 3 2/3 innings while striking out seven.

 Bayli Cucinello had a good night at the plate going 1-4 with an RBI in a game that saw PRC maintain a lead until the seventh inning when George County tied the game 4-4.